cdapio/cdap/cdap-docs/metadata-management/source/index.rst

 Integrations
 ------------

-Tracker allows for an easy integration with `Cloudera Navigator
+Metadata management allows for an easy integration with `Cloudera Navigator
 <https://www.cloudera.com/products/cloudera-navigator.html>`__  by providing a UI to
 connecting to a Navigator instance: